trustoverip/TechArch/CONTRIBUTING.md

 use to get going and to contribute to the repository *without ever touching the command line*.

+There is also a [Video Walkthrough](https://www.youtube.com/embed/3CuB0wdJaSU) of how to do this if you prefer to learn over video.

 1. [Fork the TechArch repo into your account](https://docs.github.com/en/get-started/quickstart/fork-a-repo)